 You can contact us at firstname.lastname@example.org or 431-688-6108.

 Leading Practice Guidelines

 Guideline: The organization has a risk management system that assesses, prevents, mitigates and responds to risk so that people supported have the opportunity for safe and healthy lifestyles without undue restrictions.

 What does this look like?

 Risk management systems balance the integrity of the organization with the rights and liberties of the person receiving services.
 Where risk is identified to a person, a formal review and due process is done to ensure that any strategies that are used to reduce that risk that might impact the person’s rights or freedoms are wholly justified, temporary and there is a plan to reduce.
 These actions would be a last resort after all other strategies or supports were tried.

 Staff are expected and empowered to report possible or actual risks without reprisal.

-System of risk management that is in place includes:
+A robust system of risk management is in place and includes: